routingblog/arbitration/content/docs/problems.md

 [^greenban1]: Michael Z. Green.
 (2024).
 Expanding the Ban on Forced Arbitration to Race Claims (SSRN Scholarly Paper No. 4749423). https://papers.ssrn.com/abstract=4749423

 [^greenban2]: Green supra pp 467 [^greenban1]

+[^thirdarbitration1]: Thomas Stipanowich.
+(2011).
+The Third Arbitration Trilogy: Stolt-Nielsen, Rent-A-Center, Concepcion and the Future of American Arbitration (SSRN Scholarly Paper No. 1919936).
+Social Science Research Network. https://papers.ssrn.com/abstract=1919936 (pp 2)

+[^2]: Due to the nature of clause construction, arbitration body rules, and clear Supreme Court opinions many of the typical difficulties in empirical study are avoided.
+See paper for details.

+[^hortonlaw1]: David Horton.
+(2025).
+Do Arbitrators Follow the Law?
+Evidence from Clause Construction (SSRN Scholarly Paper No. 5174894).
+Social Science Research Network. https://doi.org/10.2139/ssrn.5174894 (pp 3)